-- completion of Anatomy & Physiology I (BIO 2513/2511), Anatomy & Physiology II (BIO 2523/2521), and Microbiology with a grade of "C" or better during the summer session or regular session prior to admission to the ADN program. - A & P I and II and Microbiology must be completed within the last five years. - satisfactory completion of Basic Life Support for Healthcare Providers CPR taught during the summer - satisfactory completion of math (MAT 1102) during the summer, if indicated by entrance test score - reading comprehension assignment, if indicated by entrance test score - satisfactory background check (see Policy on Admission to Health Science Program) - health evaluation form completed by a physician or nurse practitioner indicating physical & mental fitness - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster and TB skin test (2-step TB skin test is required for all new entering students) - acceptable pre-admission drug screen
+• Completion of Anatomy & Physiology I (BIO 2513/2511), Anatomy & Physiology II (BIO 2523/2521), and Microbiology (BIO 2923/2921), and Nutrition (BIO 1613) with a grade of "C"

+or better during the summer session or regular session prior to admission to the ADN program.

+- A & P I and II and Microbiology must be completed within the last five years. - Satisfactory completion of AHA Basic Life Support for Healthcare Providers CPR taught during the summer - Satisfactory completion of math (MAT 1102) during the summer, if indicated by entrance test score - Satisfactory background check (see Health Science Background Information Policy located on the Health Science website) - Health evaluation form completed by a licensed healthcare provider - Proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster and TB skin test (2-step TB skin test is required for all new entering students) - Acceptable pre-admission drug screen performed by our office

-- attend mandatory ADN orientation session. - be aware that, in addition to the regular college fees, Associate Degree Nursing students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis-B vaccination series, national and state licensing examination fees, standardized achievement tests, NCLEX-RN Review fees, and nursing organization fees.
-Fees are not limited to these listed. - be responsible for their own transportation to the college campus and clinical agencies.
+- Attend mandatory ADN orientation session. - Be aware that, in addition to the regular college fees, Associate Degree Nursing students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis-B vaccination series, national and state licensing examination fees, standardized achievement tests, NCLEX-RN Review fees, and nursing organization fees.
+Fees are not limited to these listed. - Be responsible for their own transportation to the college campus and clinical agencies.